Amazing, Healthy Snack Ideas for Fatty Liver Disease

 I know, this qualifies for the larger “Vegetables” category – but as is the case of the apple slices above, I have to mention avocados.

-You have a lot of options to creating a tasty treat: use half an avocado and mash it into guacamole or just add a bit of salt and have it on celery sticks or a bit of homemade cracker.
+You have a lot of options to creating a tasty treat: use half an avocado and mash it into guacamole or just add a bit of salt and have it on celery sticks or a bit of homemade cracker, or even healthy tortillas (see below).

 You can use avocados in a variety of shapes for a variety of dishes – make sure you take advantage of it!